9nick9/LandParcels/README.md

 # Land Parcels

 # To Run
-Build Solution using Visual Studio (Community Edition will work)
+Build and Run thes solution file using Visual Studio (VS2019 Community Edition will work)

 # Commands
 ***help***